noiseprotocol/noise_spec/noise.md

 send **application messages** which typically consist of encrypted payloads without DH public keys.

-Several operations can be used to control the encryption, including splitting the shared key into separate keys for duplex communications, explicit nonces for out-of-order messages, and "stepping" the key for forward-secrecy.
+Several operations can be used to control the encryption including: explicit encryption nonces for out-of-order messages, "fissioning" the shared key into separate keys for duplex communications, and "stepping" the key for forward-security.

 2.4.
 Key agreement
 -------------------